Published at

 Introduction

 When I first started learning Python, I found myself constantly Googling the basics.
 I’d make a little progress here and there, but found myself stuff stuck on simple, quick items.
+I think it’s because a lot of examples use random numbers and lists, etc. that didn’t stick with me.
 As a huge Nintendo and Mario fan, I created this fun cheatsheet that explains Python concepts using examples from Mario Bros.

 Python Cheatsheet